DataDog/integrations-extras/typingdna_activelock/README.md

 To get your custom install app:

 1. Complete [this custom install form][7] by submitting your newly generated API key, [Datadog site][9], and your company details.
-2. You will then receive a custom ActiveLock app that you can install on your company computers along with installation instructions over email.
+2. You will receive an email including a custom ActiveLock app to install on your company computers, and installation instructions.
+	a.
 This install has an initial limit of 10 seats, and comes with a default 30-day trial period.
 To remove trial limitations you need a full commercial license.
 If you don't have a commercial license already, contact [TypingDNA][2] for licensing or the reseller/partner through which you found us.
 3. After installation, your ActiveLock logs should start to appear in [Log Explorer][5].

 Note that if you came through a reseller/partner you should follow their instructions to get your custom install app (and commercial license).